haideridris/DF-Cinemas-Hackathon/README.md

 4. As a User, I want to be able to subscribe to the website using a form, so that I can receive the latest promotions and information.
 5. As a User, I want to be able to access the website on any device, so that I can access the information I need on the device of my choice.

-## Sample Texts
+## Sample Layout, Images and Texts

 **Footer**
-Follow us on social media

 &copy DF Cinemas -2021-